-Francis makes his home with his grandmother.
-Carrying water, gathering firewood and teaching others are his household duties.
+Francis lives with his grandmother.
+He is responsible for carrying water, gathering firewood and teaching others.
 His grandmother is sometimes employed as a laborer.
 There are 3 children in the family.

 Because of your sponsorship, Francis will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.